Joao231/Jentis-Challenge/README.md

 **Notification process**:

 The challenge does not clarify how this notification would happen.
-We can uso webhooks, cron jobs or even use a publish/subscribe system where our service would publish a message to a topic and then the service-notifier would subscribe to that topic and consume the message.
+We can use webhooks, cron jobs or even use a publish/subscribe system where our service would publish a message to a topic and then the service-notifier would subscribe to that topic and consume the message.

 **Final answer**: